-- Achieve academic excellence through regular review of management structures and processes. - Achieve the teaching excellence framework gold. - Continue to control costs and secure value for money from all activities - Expand the membership to credible academics to improve the governance - Encourage the adoption of flexible, inclusive, and innovative approaches to learning and teaching - Develop digital platforms and scalable solutions to offer online courses nationally and globally - Expansion of the current portfolio into more programmes in higher education - Maintain a continued commitment to widening participation to reach wider communities, hence applying for an Approved-Fee category. - Attain a high level of student satisfaction and continuously improve the student experience and student retention. - Create the conditions that allow staff to develop their careers and fulfil their potential through continuous professional development activities (e.g. HEA Membership). - Provide the skills needed to local businesses supporting regional economic growth. - Drive integration with local partners to deliver the best employment outcomes.
+- Achieve academic excellence through regular review of management structures and processes - Achieve the teaching excellence framework gold - Continue to control costs and secure value for money from all activities - Expand the membership to credible academics to improve the governance - Encourage the adoption of flexible, inclusive, and innovative approaches to learning and teaching - Develop digital platforms and scalable solutions to offer online courses nationally and globally - Expansion of the current portfolio into more programs in higher education - Maintain a continued commitment to widening participation to reach wider communities, hence achieving an Approved-Fee category. - Attain a high level of student satisfaction and continuously improve the student experience and student retention - Provide the skills needed to local businesses supporting regional economic growth. - Drive integration with local partners to deliver the best employment outcomes.